harmscho/air-shower-exercises/README.md

 * `cd $HOME/GradDays2019/AstroParticle/air-shower-exercises`
 * `source python-setup.sh`

 This will download the mini-conda package python package manager and install the packages that can be used for the exercise.
-If you already have a working python installation (with `ipython notebooks`, `scipy` and `matplotlib`), you can skip this part
+If you already have a working python installation (with `ipython notebooks`, `scipy` and `matplotlib`), you can skip this part.

-After running this script successful, you should be in the `grad-days` enviroment.
+After running this script successfully, you should be in the `grad-days` enviroment.
 You can get out of that enviroment by typing
 * `conda deactivate`

 To set up the enivorment to work on the exercices: